Overview: NBFC Aggregators

 - Financial Information Providers: These are financial organizations that provide account information of a user upon request of another organization or individual and are synchronized under the financial sector.

-- The Financial Information is shared in accord with the master direction issued by the RBI-DNBR.
+- The Financial Information is shared in accordance with the master direction issued by the RBI-DNBR.

 What Constitutes Financial Information?